AmandaPardinho/Heart/README.md

 # Heart

-Desenhando um coração com Python
+> Drawing a Heart with Python
+---